kumaylm/MyTop10Movies/README.md

 # My Top 10 Movies Website

-A beautiful website that lists our top 10 films of all time using Flask, WTForms, SQLite, SQLAlchemy, and more.
-As we watch more movies, we can always update our list and keep track of which movies to recommend people.
+A beautiful website that lists our top 10 movies of all time using Flask, WTForms, SQLite, SQLAlchemy, and more.
+As we watch more movies, we can always update our list and keep track of which movies to recommend to people.

 ## Concepts Practiced